aames/aames.github.io/about.md

 At home I'm happily married with a dog called Ted who's part Shih-Tzu, part Maltese and 100% ridiculous.

 If you're keen to find out more then I have a [Linkedin](https://www.linkedin.com/in/ajamesbury/) or send me an e-mail.
+My primary pgp key is [here](/assets/pgp.txt).